pensadorsolucoes/mercadolivreAPI/README.md

 step by step - not ready

 # Wiki
-To learn more about api olx, all features, functions, read the [wiki here](https://github.com/Veloccer/mercadolivreAPI/wiki).
+To learn more about api mercadoLivreApi, all features, functions, read the [wiki here](https://github.com/Veloccer/mercadolivreAPI/wiki).

 # Return
 ```sh